greenelab/mpmp/README.md

 information.
 For example, IDH1 mutations have been [implicated in aberrant DNA methylation](https://doi.org/10.1038/s41598-019-53262-7), and TP53 mutation has been [shown to lead to distinct and detectable gene expression changes]( https://doi.org/10.1016/j.celrep.2018.03.076).
-Our goal is to develop a data- driven methodology for identifying and comparing the strength of relationships between various drivers and one or more data modalities.
+Our goal is to develop a data-driven methodology for identifying and comparing the strength of relationships between various drivers and one or more data modalities.

 More to come as the project progresses.